Randy Collins, S.E.

 BIM Manager

-What are exciting changes in structural (or civil) engineering that make buildings better?
+What are exciting changes in structural engineering that make buildings better?
 The process smoother?

 Building Information Modeling (BIM) has been the most exciting change in structural engineering since I have been in the business.
 When I first started in this business I was drawing with a pencil, then I was drawing with digital lines, but it was always in a 2D format.
 Then along came BIM and the type of buildings I worked on became more complex and interesting, and if we implemented BIM properly we found that we could cut down on drafting time, construction mistakes and in the end save the project a lot of money.

-What are your favorite activities outside of work? (or some other personal, interesting thing about you.)
+What are your favorite activities outside of work or other interesting things about you?

 I enjoy winter skiing, snow shoeing and hiking and really like to travel and be outdoors.
 I also coach our local 4H trap team and enjoy visiting skeet and trap clubs for fun shoots and teaching kids my knowledge of shooting sports how to safe with firearms.